hprovyn/str-to-haplogroup-predictor/README.txt

 Set paths to htslib, python3

-haplogroupClassConfigPath is the file where you specify the haplogroups to be used as categories in the prediction model.
-Store this in json format. "branches" may consist of YFull branch names and can designate polyphyletic branches to consider as positive for the class (as in haplogroup A). "html" attribute will be prepended to prediction html table output.
+haplogroupClassConfigPath is the json format file where you specify the haplogroups to be used as categories in the prediction model.
+. "branches" may consist of YFull branch names and can designate polyphyletic branches to consider as positive for the class (as in haplogroup A)
+. "html" attribute will be prepended to prediction html table output . "migration" link to migration on PhyloGeographer for predicted haplogroup

+FILES TO MOVE TO WEB SERVER DIRECTORY

+index.html
+predict.php
+modelInfo.php
+RandomForest.jpg
+migration.jpg

 EXPERIMENT vs PREDICT MODES